tgbugs/protc/README.md

 change' or something like that (which we probably would not include in the document).

+## Semantics of nouns vs semantics of verbs
+When dealing with real world beings or actions protc needs some way to handle specifying semantics.
+Elsewhere I have discussed the need for three levels of semantics with regard to nouns, namely acquisition, production, and validation.
+The semantics for acquisition delegate the semantics to trust by using an identifier to communicate precisely the being needed.
+Production and validation require more complex semantics and delegation.
+Verbs are even more complex.
+The semantics of verbs almost has to be specified in terms of 'move here and there at this speed dissipating only so much energy' or 'using some method communicate these symobls to some listener.'
+This level of specification is not useful for a human executor.
+At this point I think that the delegation of verb semantics either requires a video, or a drawing, but that is a stop-gap for in-person training.
+Thus verb semantics for human executors may ultimately be founded on the training or ability of an executor.
+This devolves then on executor specifiction and an expectation that someone at the other end of a protocol and understand the verb semantics used.
+Sadly specification for how to teach someone something or how to learn something is not direclty in scope at the moment.
+This brings us to the discussion from the model of measurment about metacircular definitions for human executors.
+If we can define a set of symbolic measurements that can validate that a being has the skills needed to perform a task (eg ask them to patch a cell) then maybe we can get around this.
+Note that the equivalent data definition for 'patch a cell' is produce a file with timeseries data playing voltage steps that produce what appears to be the electrical output of an active membrane (or some such).

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.